 Q: I'm a member.
-Can my family access the OZ1 Lounge and events?
+Can my family join me in the OZ1 Hideout and at events?

 Q: I'm a member.
-Can I bring a friend to the OZ1 Lounge and OZ1 events?
+Can I bring a friend to the OZ1 Hideout and events?

-A: You may bring a friend to the OZ1 Lounge.
-When there's an event in the OZ1 Lounge or elsewhere, we may charge guests to attend.
+A: You may bring friends to the OZ1 Hideout.
+When there's an event in the OZ1 Hideout or elsewhere, we may charge guests to attend.
 Some events may be members-only, but we'll let you know when this is the case.